GoldenSheepAI/-CodeMonkey-/README.md

 - `/custom-commands` - List all custom commands
 - `/exit` - Exit the application
 - `/export` - Export current session to markdown file
-- `/theme` - Select a theme for the Nanocoder CLI
+- `/theme` - Select a theme for the CodeMonkey CLI
-- `/update` - Update Nanocoder to the latest version
+- `/update` - Update CodeMonkey to the latest version
-- `!command` - Execute bash commands directly without leaving Nanocoder (output becomes context for the LLM)
+- `!command` - Execute bash commands directly without leaving CodeMonkey (output becomes context for the LLM)

 #### Custom Commands

-Nanocoder supports custom commands defined as markdown files in the `.nanocoder/commands` directory.
+CodeMonkey supports custom commands defined as markdown files in the `.codemonkey/commands` directory.
 Like `agents.config.json`, this directory is created per codebase, allowing you to create reusable prompts with parameters and organize them by category specific to each project.

-**Example custom command** (`.nanocoder/commands/test.md`):
+**Example custom command** (`.codemonkey/commands/test.md`):

 ```markdown
 ---